Cancers and Specialties

 Chemotherapy

-Chemotherapy is a helpful treatment option for prostate cancer, especially when the cancer has spread beyond the prostate gland and isn’t responding to hormone therapy.
-With chemotherapy, special anti-cancer drugs travel through your bloodstream to reach and target cancer cells wherever they might be in your body.
+Chemotherapy is usually only used when the cancer has spread beyond the prostate gland and isn’t responding to hormone therapy.
+With chemotherapy, anti-cancer drugs travel through your bloodstream to reach and target cancer cells wherever they might be in your body.
 This approach can be very effective in controlling the spread of cancer and improving your overall health.

 Today’s clinical trials are tomorrow’s treatment options.
-A clinical trial can help determine if a treatment, drug or procedure shows a better way of treating a particular cancer or condition.
-At SCRI Oncology Partners, we are committed to offering the latest clinical trials to improve your outcomes and ensure access to cutting-edge scientific advancements for our patients and the community.
+A clinical trial can help determine if a drug shows a better way of treating a particular cancer or condition.
+At SCRI Oncology Partners, we are committed to offering all phases of the latest clinical trials for prostate cancer.
+This is part of our commitment to improving outcomes and ensuring access to cutting-edge scientific advancements for our patients and the community.

 If you are looking for a local oncologist in Nashville, Tennessee and are interested in participating in a clinical trial for prostate cancer through our collaboration with Sarah Cannon Research Institute (SCRI), a global leader in oncology research, the first step is to talk to our healthcare team.